Toronto Argonauts: 1953–1988

 The three decades after the 1952 Grey Cup victory have been called the Argonauts' Dark Ages.
 A year after winning the Grey Cup, the Argos crashed to dead last in the Big Four.
 It was the start of a 31-year stretch without a Grey Cup, and for the first 19 of those years, they only got as far as the second round of the playoffs.
 Part of the reason was a salary cap introduced in 1953 that cost them many talented players.
 For the first time in decades, they were a fixture at or near the bottom of the East.
-The management style under new owner John Bassett has also been blamed: young talent was traded or allowed to leave and the team could not form a nucleus of championship players; coaches came and went rapidly.
+The management style under new owner John W. H. Bassett has also been blamed: young talent was traded or allowed to leave and the team could not form a nucleus of championship players; coaches came and went rapidly.
 Two notable events occurred off-field at the end of the 1950s.
 In 1958 the Argonauts became a founding member of the Canadian Football League and a year later found a new home at Exhibition Stadium.

 The Argonauts did have some standout players in the 1950s and 1960s.
 The stalwart of the era was Dick Shatto, an Ohioan who played twelve seasons from 1954 to 1965.
 Listed as a running back, Shatto was a dual threat to run and receive and continues to hold the team regular season records for touchdowns (91) and total yards gained (6,958).
 Living in Toronto year round, Shatto set down deep roots in the city and eventually became the Argonauts' general manager.
 Another American, Tobin Rote, set numerous passing marks in three years at quarterback from 1960 to 1962.
 Known for his good living off the field, Rote still holds the Argos single game passing record with 524 yards against Montreal on August 19, 1960.
-A pillar on the offensive line was Danny Nykoluk at tackle, whose career spanned an incredible 17 seasons from 1954 to 1971, including one stretch of 12 years where he didn't miss a single game.
+A pillar on the offensive line was Danny Nykoluk at tackle, whose career spanned 17 seasons from 1954 to 1971, including one stretch of 12 years where he did not miss a single game.
 Despite the presence of these veterans, the era was marked by losing seasons and high attrition on the roster.
 By the 1960s, the annual (and often desperate) mid-season addition of American imports had become known as the "Argo airlift"; American imports often did not last a game before being cut.